 ID required to vote?

-YES.
-Voters who registered for the first time by mail, but did NOT provide identification or who could not be verified will be asked to provide ID when they vote for the first time.
+NON-PHOTO ID REQUESTED.
+Voters who registered for the first time by mail, but did not provide identification or who could not be verified may be asked to provide ID when they vote for the first time.

 ID may include: a NJ driver's license, Military or other Government ID, Student or Job ID, Store Membership Card, United States Passport; OR bank statement, car registration, government check or document, non-photo NJ driver's license, rent receipt, sample Ballot, utility bill, or any other official document with your name and address.